 The basis for conclusions to the amendments clarified that the early termination can result from a contractual term or from an event outside the control of the parties to the contract, such as a change in law or regulation leading to the early termination of the contract.
 This is effective for annual periods beginning on or after January 1, 2019.
-This standard is not expected to have any impact on the Fund.
+The Fund is yet to perform an impact analysis of this amendment on the Fund.